DIVINE ANTIDOTE FOR DESPAIR

 The devil is a sadist who obtains or derives a great pleasure from seeing people sorrowful, depressed and discouraged as they focus and meditate upon the gloomy pictures of their present situation or the future he has painted before them.

 You resist the devil from driving or pushing you into the depths of despair and dismay by choosing not to focus on the gloomy picture of your present situation or the future the devil has painted before you, but rather on God’s great and precious promises for you concerning your present situation and glorious future (Jer.
 29:11).

 The Scripture is replete with accounts of many saints who refused to give up their faith and hope in God even when they were in seemingly hopeless situations.

 Though Abraham was very old, and his wife Sarah had passed the age of childbearing, yet “contrary to hope, in hope believed, so that he became the father of many nations, according to what was spoken, “So shall your descendants be.”
 (Rom.
 4:18 NKJV).

-Hope is the steadfast, quiet, and joyful expectation of fulfilling God’s promises.
-It is waiting patiently but assuredly and excitedly for the physical manifestation of the blessings that are yours in Christ Jesus, which you appropriated by faith in the spiritual realm.
+Hope is the steadfast, quiet and joyful expectation of the fulfillment of God’s promises.
+It is waiting patiently but assuredly and excitedly for the physical manifestation of the blessings that are yours in Christ Jesus which you have claimed, possessed or received by faith.